 If you have been diagnosed with BPH and the symptoms affect your sex life and/or quality of life, consider PAE.

 At the Midwest Institute for Non-surgical Therapy (MINT), we perform prostate artery embolization on an outpatient basis.
 If you would like to know more about the popular and successful procedure, please get in touch.
-Contact us today for more information and to schedule a free consultation.
+Contact us today for more information and to schedule a free consultation at our offices in Missouri and Illinois.

 Photo by Freepik